martinpihrt/OSPy-plugins/plugins/pressurizer/README.md

   How many seconds before turning on station has turning on master station (1 - 59 sec).

 * Run time:
   For what time will turn on the master station (1 - 59 sec).

+* Wait after activation:
+  How long after the relay is activated wait for another stations (in order not to activate the pressurizer before each switch is stations on) 0-999 sec.

 * Activated relay:
   If the check box is marked, the relay is activated before turning on the stations.